 These days, there is very little difference between the two in terms of aesthetics, with both offering an attractive look and feel.
 So, what should you look at when trying to determine which flooring type is right for you?
 Discover everything you need to know to choose between solid wood and laminate flooring below…

-What is Solid Wood Flooring?
+What is Solid Wood Flooring Made Of?

 Solid wood has long been considered one of the most attractive flooring types on the market.
 Packed with character, it adds a natural and authentic look to the space.